VirusTotal/yara/docs/yarapython.rst

     :param str filepath: Path to the file.
     :param file-object file: A file object supporting the ``write`` method.
     :raises: **YaraError**: If an error occurred while saving the file.

+.. py:class:: Match

+  Objects returned by :py:func:`yara.match`, representing a match.

+  .. py:field:: rule
+    Name of the matching rule.
+  .. py:field:: namespace
+    Namespace associated to the matching rule.
+  .. py:field:: tags
+    Array of strings containig the tags associated to the matching rule.
+  .. py:field:: meta
+    Dictionary containing metadata associated to the matching rule.
+  .. py:field:: strings
+    List of tuples containing information about the matching strings.
+Each tuple has the form: (<offset>, <string identifier>, <string data>)